Introduction to PowerShell Executable

 - -Command:

 This denotes the commands to be executed.
-This is like running the commands at the PowerShell window.
+This is like running the commands in the PowerShell window.
 To stop the execution, NOExit parameter must be set.
 The value of this parameter can either be a string or a script block.
-If the value is “-“, the value is read from standardized input.
-In case of value being a string, it should be specified at the end.
-The script block is considered only when triggered from another PowerShell exe.
+If the value is “-, “the value is read from standardized input.
+In case of value is a string, it should be specified at the end.

 Conclusion

-Thus, the article explained in detail about the various locations of PowerShell executable file.
+Thus, the article PowerShell Executable Location explains in detail the various locations of PowerShell executable files.
 It also explained in detail about PowerShell.exe along with its various parameters.
-It should be noted on how to trigger the PowerShell.exe from command prompt.
-To learn more in detail it is advisable to explore running files from Powershell.exe from cmd prompt.
+It should be noted how to trigger the PowerShell.exe from the command prompt.
+To learn more in detail, exploring running files from Powershell.exe from the cmd prompt is advisable.

 Recommended Articles

 This is a guide to PowerShell Executable Location.
-Here we discuss introduction to PowerShell Executable, various locations of PowerShell executable file.
+Here we discuss an introduction to PowerShell Executable Location and various locations of PowerShell executable files.
 You can also go through our other related articles to learn more –